kevinctofel/excellent_stream/src/posts/Onyx-Boox-Palma:-A-great-minimalist-device.md

 - Research specific things in the browser when I intend to, again with not enough lag to make the experience unusable.
 - Listen to Apple Music while reading.
 There's no headphone jack, but my Apple AirPods Pro paired without any issues.
 - View saved articles and newsletters in [Omnivore](https://omnivore.app), my "read it later" app.
 - Watch YouTube videos that I've saved to my "Watch Later" playlist.
 I do this for content that's not work related so I can watch them while relaxing.
 Yes, the videos are played back in grayscale.
 The framerate approaches but doesn't quite get to 30 fps.
 But it's more than good enough for this context.

+Here's a demo of some brief video playback:

-{% youtube "nSOMfUQ53T4" %}
+{% youtube "nSOMfUQ53T4", "Short video playback demo" %}

 All of these experiences have just enough of a barrier for me to not want to use the Palma full time.
 That's fine with me.
 I have a smart phone for when I want the "full" experience, complete with online connectivity anywhere I go.